Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Compositions.md

 - Operations cascade from parent to child (create, update, delete).
 For example, child entities are automatically deleted when the parent is removed.
 - Changes to parent and child entities occur within the same transaction, ensuring data consistency.

+> [!todo] Please check code snipped
+> In reference to I_SalesOrder I suggest a I_SalesOrder Item composition.
+You could look at I_SalesOrderTP to see how they do the composition from order to item.

 ```DDL
 define root view entity I_SalesOrder as select from xxx